 Recognizing this, GTMetrix announced that it would soon undergo a major upgrade that will replace the aging PageSpeed/YSlow libraries with Google’s Lighthouse metrics.

 You can imagine Lighthouse as an extension of Pagespeed.
 Whereas PageSpeed is a performance score, and Pagespeed Insights measures the performance metrics only, Lighthouse audits more aspects of a website, e.g., accessibility using the Chrome User Experience Report.

 6. You can improve pagespeed but that will decrease SEO

 Needless to say that SEO includes everything about making your website better for your visitors.
 From content to speed and user experience, Google uses all of these as signals in their ranking algorithms.
 Experts who would tell you otherwise probably have limited experience in one or many of these areas.

-For a comprehensive overview of what exactly is Search Engine Optimization (SEO) and what it includes, I recomend The Beginner's Guide to SEO from Moz which is trully excellent.
+For a comprehensive overview of Search Engine Optimization (SEO) and what it includes, I recommend The Beginner’s Guide to SEO from Moz, which is truly excellent.

-At the end of the day, a page with high pagespeed score is guaranteed to offer a better experience to its visitors.
-Also, faster websites utilize less resources and have smaller carbon footprints.
+At the end of the day, a page with a high pagespeed score is guaranteed to offer a better experience to its visitors.
+Also, faster websites utilize fewer resources and have smaller carbon footprints.